Approximate low-weight check codes and circuit lower bounds for noisy ground states: Summary of Results

 \item Is there a family of local Hamiltonians such that any \emph{superposition} (not just convex combination) of low-error states have large circuit complexity?
 This notion is a generalization of a noisy state; such states have small \emph{quantum Hamming distance} to the ground space.
 This is an interesting notion in the context of quantum locally testable codes (qLTCs) because low-energy states are equivalent to states with low quantum Hamming distance to the codespace (see~\cite{DBLP:conf/focs/EldarH17} for definitions of quantum Hamming distance and qLTCs).

 \item Are there applications of our qLWC constructions?

-\item There has been a number of recent results about approximate quantum error correcting codes in a variety of areas including many-body physics~\cite{brandao2017quantum}, the AdS/CFT correspondence~\cite{kim2017entanglement}, and quantum resource theories~\cite{hayden2017approximate}.
-Could approximate error correcting codes play a role in trying to resolve the qPCP and qLDPC conjectures?
+\item There has been a number of recent results about approximate quantum error-correcting codes in a variety of areas including many-body physics~\cite{brandao2017quantum}, the AdS/CFT correspondence~\cite{kim2017entanglement}, and quantum resource theories~\cite{hayden2017approximate}.
+Could approximate error-correcting codes play a role in trying to resolve the qPCP and qLDPC conjectures?

 \item Eldar and Harrow showed that quantum locally testable codes of the CSS type are NLTS~\cite{DBLP:conf/focs/EldarH17}.
 Can this argument be extended to general qLTCs?